yeshua453/website/docs/hot-reload.md

 Once the app is restarted just hit refresh in your browser to reload it.

-You also need to modify your Pglet app and set an application name to run on a permanent URL and disable browser opening on the start:
+You also need to modify your Flet app and set an application name to run on a permanent URL and disable browser opening on the start:

 ```python
 flet.app("my-app", target=main, no_window=True)